 1984 by George Orwell opens in April of 1984.
 After vaguely described disastrous wars and economic collapses, the world has been divided up into continent-spanning superpowers.
 The novel focuses on Airstrip One, part of Oceania.
 The totalitarian Party rules with “Ingsoc”, a shortening of English Socialism.
 They do not tolerate opposition in any form, even negative thoughts about the Party are a crime (Thought Crime).
 At the center of the Party is a mysterious figurehead who goes by the name of Big Brother.
 He is never seen, but is omnipresent, watching citizens from their TVs, posters, and money.
 Big Brother is a source of fear, but also adoration.
 He is, as the posters state, always watching.
 This is a reference to the enormous amount of surveillance the party and the Thought Police utilize on every street, in every building, and in every room.

-The protagonist of the novel, Winston Smith, is a member of the Outer Party.
+In terms of the rising action, the protagonist of the novel, Winston Smith, is a member of the Outer Party.
 He has a job in the Ministry of Truth that places him at the level of an office worker.
 Winston is responsible for rewriting history by destroying and rewriting newspaper articles.
 Often this means erasing from the record those who have been disappeared by the Party (become “unpersons”) or rearranging events in order to suit a new narrative promoted by the state.
 Winston hates the Party and is miserable in his everyday life.

 Winston is seen at the beginning of the novel with a diary he bought from Mr. Charrington, the owner of a secondhand shop.
 He has to hide the book whenever he writes in it so that the television (telescreen) can’t see it.
 Winston meets Julia at the Ministry of Truth and initially expects that she’s spying on him.
 Later, after handing him a note confessing her love for him, Julia and Winston draw close to one another.
 This is a serious act of treason against the party as all relationships are supposed to be conducted only for the creation of children.
 Julia also dislikes the party, but she’s more interested in escaping than becoming part of a revolution.